Uclusion/uclusion-blog/_posts/2021-07-21-continuous-improvement.md

 To make that work your project management / communications tool must help avoid meeting overhead.

 **Now for the long bit.**

-## Why One Person Making All Decisions Fails
-1. Too stressful and stress causes poor decision-making.
-2. Unlikely one person has all the technical and domain knowledge necessary.
-3. Slippery slope - the less other people are involved the more likely they are to devolve into garbage in, garbage out mode.

-The solution is self-organizing and everyone more involved.
-Unfortunately the standard practice of calling meetings to promote self-organizing won't work.

 ## Why Retrospective Meetings Fail
 1. Anything prioritized alongside feature stories will lose the prioritization battle, as they don't directly make money.